I’m a waxing kind of girl. Don’t get me wrong, I’ve dappled in the other methods of bush maintenance.

 Feeling extra sexy for my husband: Totally worth it.

-Life in general The Style Section
+Category: The Style Section

 Once upon a time, there was a girl who struggled to infuse her style into her surroundings.
 You might call her home decor eclectic bohemian, if you were being nice.
 When she grew up, the girl who became a young woman married a handsome man, whose style could be called frugal western.
-Together, they filled their home with two lifetimes worth of bargains
+Together, they filled their home with two lifetimes worth of bargains.

 The young woman strongly desired a home that looked cohesive, yet she had no idea how to create such a space.
 She studied home design books and watched endless hours of DIY programming.
 She was pitied by many of her close friends, who were born with incredible taste.
 They took her to fabulous home stores like Pottery Barn (go ahead and drool over the chair you see there – I certainly did) and Z Gallerie and Expo and even her beloved Target.
 Finally, the young woman knew what she liked: a style that did not scream, “USED!”.